|ABUTA TEA & TINCTURE|

 The use of C. pareira is almost limited to the cure of discharges from the urino-genital mucous membrane.

-Sexually transmitted diseases (STD’s) such as Gonorrhea and Chlamydia, leucorrhoea (thick, whitish or yellowish vaginal discharge), and chronic inflammation of the bladder, are treated with it.
+Sexually transmitted diseases (STD’s) such as gonorrhea, syphilis, chlamydia and leucorrhoea (thick, whitish or yellowish vaginal discharge.

 Ethanolic extracts of Cissampelos pareira (Abuta) roots have been examined in various acute and chronic ulcers.

-A flavonoid Quercetin, isolated from C. pareira, showed significant antiulcer properties against gastric ulcers.
+The flavonoid Quercetin isolated from C. pareira, showed significant antiulcer properties against gastric ulcers.
 In chronic ulcers, C. pareira significantly reduced the ulcer index with decreased perforations after 5- and 10-day treatment.
 Abuta also greatly enhanced the defense factors while significantly reducing naturally the ulcer index.

 The anti-hepato-toxic properties of Abuta should provide useful information in the possible application in hepatotoxicity (implies chemical-driven liver damage).
 Studies give scientific evidences to support the traditional uses of this plant as claimed in folklore medicine.